infracost/infracost/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome!
+For more info, see the [CONTRIBUTING](CONTRIBUTING.md) file.
 For major changes, please open an issue first to discuss what you would like to change.

 Join our chat, we are a friendly bunch and happy to help you get started :) https://discord.gg/rXCTaH3